 - The information to be reviewed during the public hearing is available, and where and when they may inspect the information.

-- Date, time, and location of the public hearing.
+- The date, time, and location of the public hearing.

-Civil Rights Certification - Each qualified PHA is required to submit a civil rights certification to the local HUD office annually by mail or the PHA may submit a scanned, signed copy via email.
+Civil Rights Certification - Each PHA is required to submit a signed civil rights certification to the local HUD office annually by mail or the PHA may submit a scanned, signed copy via email.
 The civil rights certification should be submitted to the local HUD office no later than 75 days prior to the beginning of the PHAs fiscal year.
-Qualified PHAs must use form HUD-50077 CR for the civil rights certification.
+Qualified PHAs must use form HUD-50077 CR (PDF or Word).

-All qualified PHAs are required to electronically upload to the PHA Plan website a Five Year Plan every fifth year from its initial submission.
-The Five Year Plan only covers mission, goals, objectives, and Violence Against Women Act requirements.
-When submitting the Five Year Plan, the qualified PHA must include the civil rights certification in its electronic submission.
-PHA policies and procedures are not included in the Five Year Plan.
+All qualified PHAs are required to submit a 5-Year Plan every fifth year from its initial submission.
+The 5-Year Plan covers mission, goals, objectives, and Violence Against Women Act requirements.
+The PHA must include the civil rights certification in its electronic submission.
+PHA policies and procedures are not included in the 5-Year Plan.

 Consistency with the Consolidated Plan

 It is the responsibility of each PHA to make the approved plan and supporting documentation available to the general public.
-It is strongly encouraged that PHAs post these documents on its agency website for easy access to the public.
+It is strongly encouraged that PHAs post these documents on their websites for easy access.